Am I Doing This Right? Unpacking Intuitive Perception

 Intuition can be like receiving radio signals: sometimes the signal is strong and clear, sometimes it is weak, and sometimes there are multiple signals that need to be filtered.
 Sources of multiple signals include your own inner thoughts and feelings, the thoughts and feelings of people near you, the thoughts and feelings of discorporate beings near you, and transpersonal group trends.
 A good question of discernment when engaging intuitive perception is “Where is this coming from?”
 I have found that it is common for people new to trusting intuitive perception to get blocked by their concern of faulty signals, in particular worrying about the information being a projection of their own thoughts and feelings.

-To make the matter a bit complicated, sometimes intuitive messages are conveyed through our personal symbolic repertoire – in other words the response to the intuitive inquiry can draw from your relevant personal experiences and frames of reference.
+To make the matter a bit complicated, sometimes intuitive messages are conveyed through our personal symbolic repertoires – in other words the response to the intuitive inquiry can draw from your relevant personal experiences and frames of reference.
 Therefore personal thoughts, invoked memories, and feelings should not be automatically discounted.
 John Edward, a well-known psychic medium, was a movie buff.
 When he started tuning into his intuitive perception he would receive information through movie references.
 I sometimes get information in the form of popular songs I’m familiar with.
 Oracular interfaces like tarot decks give us a symbolic repertoire through which we can receive information.

 Tools: